Jahangir: Reign

 Celebrations at the accession of Jahangir in 1600, when Akbar was away from the capital on an expedition, Salim organised a coup and declared himself emperor.
 Akbar had to hastily return to Agra and restore order.

-According to jesuit missionary Pierre de Jarric, the orthodox scholar Ahmad Sirhindi sent letters to his disciple, Shaikh Farid Bukhari, a Mir Bakshi official who had been appointed as representative of the muslim orthodox faction of Mughal court, to support Jahangir to succeed his father.
+According to Jesuit missionary Pierre de Jarric, the orthodox scholar Ahmad Sirhindi sent letters to his disciple, Shaikh Farid Bukhari, a Mir Bakshi official who had been appointed as representative of the muslim orthodox faction of Mughal court, to support Jahangir to succeed his father.
 The orthodox faction extracted promise from Jahangir that he would support the cause of orthodox faction's cause if he succeeded.
 Jahangir succeeded the throne on Thursday, 3 November 1605, eight days after his father's death.

 Khusrau rebellion

 After Jahangir's ascent to the Mughal throne, growing tensions would cause Khusrau to rebel in April 1606.
 Soon after, Jahangir had to fend off his son Khusrau Mirza when he attempted to claim the throne based on Akbar's will.
 He left Agra with 350 horsemen on 6 April 1606 under the pretext of visiting Akbar's tomb in nearby Sikandra.
 Khusrau laid siege on Lahore, defended by Dilawar Khan.
 Jahangir relieved the siege and defeated Khusrau at the battle of Bhairowal.
 He was captured by Jahangir's army while crossing the Chenab river, attempting to flee toward Kabul.
 Khusrau was then defeated with the support of the Barha and Bukhari sāda and confined in the fort of Agra.

 Jahangir was found to be more militarily capable, and he crushed the rebellion in a week.
 Jahangir had all the young aristocrat supporters of Khusrau tortured, impaled and made him watch them in agony as a warning.
-After rebelled and defeated again for the second time, Khusrau was then blinded and imprisoned until 1619.
+After rebelling and being defeated again for the second time, Khusrau was then blinded and imprisoned until 1619.
 In 1620, Khusrau was sent on a mission to Deccan with his brother, Shah Jahan.